ziyufan/Isolation_forest/README.md

 # Isolation_forest
 ## Goal:
-The goal of this project is to implement the original Isolation Forest algorithm by Fei Tony Liu, Kai Ming Ting, and Zhi-Hua Zhou.
+This project is an implementation of the original Isolation Forest algorithm by Fei Tony Liu, Kai Ming Ting, and Zhi-Hua Zhou.
 ## Algorithm:
 Anomalies are few and different.
 Isolation forest algorithm focus on those anomaly points.
 For your convenience, here are the algorithms extracted from the Liu et al paper:

 ## Example: